snarfed/oauth-dropins/README.md

   If you want to add OAuth scopes beyond the default one(s) needed for login, you can pass them to the `scopes` kwarg as a string or sequence of strings, or include them in the `scopes` query parameter in the POST request body.
-This is currently supported with Facebook, Google+, Blogger, and Instagram.
+This is currently supported with Facebook, Google, Blogger, and Instagram.

   Some of the sites that use OAuth 1 support alternatives.
 For Twitter, `StartHandler.to` takes an additional `access_type` kwarg that may be `read`